 In general, data will be reported to the Central Repository by national securities exchanges, national securities associations, broker-dealers, the SIPs for the CQS, CTA, UTP and Plan for Reporting of Consolidated Options Last Sale Reports and Quotation Information("OPRA") Plans, and certain other vendors or appropriate third parties ("Data Submitters").
-Page: Submitters").
 Plans, and certain other vendors or appropriate third parties ("Data Submitters").
 Plans, and certain other vendors or appropriate third parties ("Data Submitters").
-Plans, each national securities exchange and its members must report to the
+Plans, and Sections 6.3 and 6.4 of the CAT NMS Plan, each national securities exchange and its members must report to the